obiba/opal-doc/python-user-guide/import/import-r-spss.rst

 Import SPSS (R)
 ===============

-Import a SPSS file, to be found in Opal file system, using R.
+Import a SPSS or compressed SPSS file, to be found in Opal file system, using R.

 .. code-block:: bash